This city will be Europe’s go-to centre for culture during 2014. But what has it got planned?

 Limerick's reign as Ireland's first City of Culture will last for all of 2014.
 To say people are excited would be an understatement.

-Expect this medieval city is set to be even more arty, sporty and entertaining than it already is.
+Expect this medieval city to be even more arty, sporty and entertaining than it already is.

 Below is what Limerick has planned for its year in the cultural spotlight.

 During 2014, things will be happening in Limerick city at the drop of a hat.
 Enter super-cool cultural event organisers Happenings, who will be springing off-the-cuff pop-up events with just 36-hours notice.
 Be it an outdoor movie screening, an al-fresco exhibition or a play, word will be spread via social media.